 Time is Maya Deren’s raw material.
 Though it could be argued that temporality is the material of all filmmakers to some extent, there’s something about Deren’s short work that captures a very earnest questioning of time passing and even as an unseen character of sorts.
 Like Andrei Tarkovsky, Deren used time to map the questioning of her of films; creating imagery that highlighted the temporal … Continue reading Shadow-Time in Ritual In Transfigured Time (1946, Maya Deren)

 David Lynch has a very clear and obvious interest in music.
 This interest finds its way into his films via a number of different methods and often build upon the director’s main recurring themes and ideas.
-What makes David Lynch distinct from other American directors with interests in music such as Martin Scorsese and Woody … Continue reading David Lynch’s Musical Formations of Cinematic Ideas (The Big Dream).
+What makes David Lynch distinct from other American directors with interests in music such as Martin Scorsese and Woody Allen is that Lynch’s interest has peaked at a point … Continue reading David Lynch’s Musical Formations of Cinematic Ideas (The Big Dream).

 Part 1.
 Musical score – In the Context of David Lynch and Film Noir.
 The score for Mulholland Drive is a melting pot of ideas, genres and textures all of which add to the ineffable nature of the film.
 Instead of putting the music in contrast with outside environments and films like most normal critiques would, the analysis is firstly in the context of Lynch’s … Continue reading David Lynch’s Assimilation Of The Avant Garde – Part 2 (Musical Score and Club Silencio).

 Time past and time future, What might have been and what has been, Point to one end, which is always present. – T.S Eliot (Four Quartets) There’s a clash often present in the films of Maya Deren but especially in the ones that incorporate music into their styling.
-From her most famous short Meshes Of The Afternoon … Continue reading Maya Deren And The Scores Of Teiji Ito (Meshes Of The Afternoon + Others)
+From her most famous short Meshes Of The Afternoon (1943 or 1952 with music) to other titles such as … Continue reading Maya Deren And The Scores Of Teiji Ito (Meshes Of The Afternoon + Others)